St. Joseph County Indiana

 Answer: St Joe County Recycling will not pick up your leaves in your lawn and bring them to the curbside for immediate collection.
 This service is available by referral at an additional charge to residents with third party contractors and only after an online agreement is accepted by the customer.
 If you would like an estimate for Supplemental Fall cleanup, please contact Customer Service through online contact form to be referred to a third party.
 When residents purchase this service, the activity will be scheduled so that lawn to curb service happens at same time as curb collection pass.

 1. QUESTION: When will you be at my house?

 ANSWER: See the STATUS MAP.
-Township /Zone order applies except when the Snow Plan is in effect.
+Township order applies except when the Snow Plan is in effect.
 We will follow the sequence of the schedule but cannot provide specific days per township due to conditions/weather.
 Multiple are in progress at same time using multiple vac crews.
 When the SNOW PLAN is in effect, priority is based on the SNOW PLAN.

 The St. Joseph County Leaf Collection Program includes ONLY the Unincorporated areas of St. Joseph County and includes ONLY residential dwellings and not their associated vacant lots or nearby (across the street) fields/lots.
 County addresses have 5 digits in unincorporated areas.
 Incorporated areas are not included.
 The following is a list of the Incorporated areas of St. Joseph County that ARE NOT included in the Leaf Collection Program.